marcoromanelli-github/docs/jobs/slurm_parameter.md

 # SLURM Workload Manager

-SLURM is the workload manager and job scheduler used for Star.
+Slurm Workload Manager, or SLURM (Simple Linux Utility for Resource Management), is a free and open-source job scheduler for managing workloads on Linux and Unix-based clusters, such as Star.

 There are two ways of starting jobs with SLURM; either interactively with `srun` or as a script with `sbatch`.